-- 1. The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
+1. The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
 Parents or eligible students should submit to the school principal, or appropriate school official, a written request that identifies the record(s) they wish to inspect.
-The school official will make arrangements for access and notify the parent or eligible student of the time and place where records may be inspected. - 2.
-The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate.
+The school official will make arrangements for access and notify the parent or eligible student of the time and place where records may be inspected.

+2. The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate.
 Parents or eligible students may ask the school to amend a record that they believe is inaccurate.
 They should submit a written request to the school principal or appropriate school official, clearly identifying the part of the record they want to be changed, and specify why it is inaccurate.
 If the school decides not to amend the record as requested, the requestor has 30 school days to exercise the right to place a statement commenting on the information in the student's record.
-If a statement is placed in the educational records of a scholar, the school is obligated to maintain the statement with the scholar's record for as long as the record is maintained and must disclose the statement whenever it discloses the portion of the record to which the statement relates. - 3.
-The right to consent to disclosures of personally identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure 13 without consent.
+If a statement is placed in the educational records of a scholar, the school is obligated to maintain the statement with the scholar's record for as long as the record to which the statement relates.

+3. The right to consent to disclosures of personally identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure 13 without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member, (including health or medical staff and law enforcement unit personnel); a person serving on the school board; a person or company with whom the school has contracted to perform a special task (such as an attorney, consultant, auditor, medical consultant, therapist, or volunteer); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member, (including health or medical staff and law enforcement unit personnel); a person serving on the school board; a person or company with whom the school has contracted to perform a special task (such as an attorney, consultant, auditor, medical consultant, therapist, or volunteer); or a parent or student serving on an official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibility.
-Upon request, the school discloses educational records without consent to officials of another school district in which a student seeks or intends to enroll. - 4.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by a school district to comply with the requirements of FERPA.
+Upon request, the school discloses educational records without consent to officials of another school district in which a student seeks or intends to enroll.

+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by a school district to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: